Loading figure…

 Read twice and referred to the Committee on Armed Services.

-Why: Sponsoring the Critical Mineral Independence Act supports the stated position by promoting fair trade practices related to critical minerals, which are essential for economic growth and national security.
+Why: Sponsoring the Critical Mineral Independence Act supports national security by promoting resource independence, which is essential for military readiness and defense capabilities.

 View source →Most are procedural sponsorships or actions on issues where this figure hasn't publicly stated a position.
 Highest-signal entries shown first.